Domain-driven design for AI agents: a beginner-friendly guide

 Why domain-driven design matters for AI agents

-AI agent projects fail for a surprising reason: not because the code is bad, but because developers and domain experts can't understand each other.
-You've seen it—business teams ask for a "policy check" and get back a process_data() method.
-Nobody knows what it does, so requirements drift and systems calcify.
+Most agent projects do not fail because the code is bad.
+They fail because the people writing prompts and the people who actually own the business process cannot agree on what anything means.
+Compliance asks for a "policy check" and gets back a process_data() method.
+Nobody knows what it does, so requirements drift and the system calcifies.

-Domain-driven design (DDD) fixes this by putting the business domain at the center.
+DDD fixes this by putting the business domain at the center.
 Not the database schema.
 Not the prompt template.
-The actual real-world process you're trying to model.
-This alignment delivers three immediate wins:
+The actual real-world process you are trying to model.
+The practical effects:

-• Shared language.
-Everyone—product, ops, engineering—uses the same words.
-When compliance says "refund request", that's what appears in your code, prompts, and documentation.
+- Shared language.
+Product, ops, and engineering all use the same words.
+When compliance says "refund request", that is what appears in your code, prompts, and documentation.

-• Focused scope.
-You build what matters: the core workflows, compliance rules, and critical metrics.
-Not mountains of glue code that break when requirements shift.
+- Focused scope.
+You build what matters: the core workflows and the rules someone actually owns.
+Less glue code that breaks when requirements shift.

-• Adaptability.
-When policies change (and they will), you update one well-defined slice instead of hunting through a monolithic tangle.
+- Adaptability.
+When policies change, you update one well-defined slice instead of hunting through a monolith.

-This matters most in complex domains where rules evolve constantly—think finance, healthcare, operations, or any regulated industry.
+This matters most in domains where rules change often: finance, healthcare, regulated operations.
 DDD gives you a fighting chance to keep up.

 Strategic building blocks